p4migrate Administrator Guide

 //depot/QA/Gastar/... //depot/qa/gastar/...

-In this case, you must also add a new mapping for the QA directory to your translation map or you will have introduced a new conflict all by yourself for //depot/QA/... paths other than the Gastar subdirectory.
+In this case, you must also add a new mapping for the parent directory to avoid introducing a new conflict for other //depot/QA/... paths outside the Gastar subdirectory:

 //depot/QA/... //depot/qa/...